Rajakavitha1/testing_gitbook/installation.md

 # Installation of Seldon Enterprise Platform

-You can deploy Seldon Enterprise Platform on your local computer that is running a Kubernetes cluster using [kind][kind-docs], or [minikube][minikube-docs].
+You can install Seldon Enterprise Platform on your local computer that is running a Kubernetes cluster using [kind][kind-docs], or [minikube][minikube-docs].

 {% hint style="info" %}
-**Note**: These instructions are for deploying the Seldon Enterprise Platform on a local Kubernetes cluster, with an emphasis on ease of learning.
-For deploying Seldon Enterprise Platform in a production environment, see [cluster requirements][cluster-requirements].
+**Note**: These instructions are for installing the Seldon Enterprise Platform on a local Kubernetes cluster, with an emphasis on ease of learning.
+For installing Seldon Enterprise Platform in a production environment, see [cluster requirements][cluster-requirements].
 {% endhint %}

 ## Prerequisites